 - 1. The Great Books Courses.
 Any course from the Great Books sequence may count towards the completion of this requirement. - 2.
 Honors-Approved Courses.
 Each semester, the Honors Program arranges special courses for Honors Scholars.
 These special courses, capped at 16 students, are taught in a seminar style, are writing intensive, and focus on great works within a given discipline.
 Typically, they fulfill at least one general education requirement and often fulfill requirements for various majors.
+Each semester, the Honors scholars will be asked to suggest topics for these courses.
 Previous Honors-approved courses have included topics as diverse as psychology, the history of science, jazz, and political science. - 3.
 The Professional Track.
-Students majoring in professional fields whose requirements to graduate would otherwise prohibit them from completing the Honors Program may contact the program's co-chairs to make arrangements to fulfill the "Additional Honors Courses"

-requirement through coursework within their major.
+Students majoring in professional fields whose requirements to graduate would otherwise prohibit them from completing the Honors Program may contact the program's co-chairs to make arrangements to fulfill the "Additional Honors Courses" requirement through coursework within their major.
 The co-chairs will meet with the student and the chair of the relevant department to select four courses in which the student will complete additional work.
 The additional work in these four classes should cohere into a particular competency within the student's chosen field and should mark the student as exceptional in that field.